Explicit representations for Banach subspaces of Lizorkin distributions: Variational Problems that Involve Lizorkin Spaces

-\subsection{A general variational problem framework}
+\subsection{A General Variational Problem Framework}

-In the following, we first state a general variational problem framework involving the constructed Banach spaces, which shares some similarities with the approach presented in Section~\ref{sec:PeriodicLizSpline}, but for which no projector is available.
-Here, the derived representation operator from Theorem~\ref{thm:RepLiz} makes the framework explicit again with the advantage that we can rely on the general abstract machinery for deriving theoretical results.
-Based on this concept, we then treat several useful special cases related with the Banach subspaces of Lizorkin distributions $\Spc S^\prime_\mathrm{Liz}(\R^d)$ introduced as examples in Section~\ref{sec:LizorkinRep}.
+In this section, we first state a general variational problem framework that involves the constructed Banach spaces and shares some similarities with the approach presented in Section~\ref{sec:PeriodicLizSpline}, but for which no projector is available.
+Here, the derived representation operator from Theorem~\ref{thm:RepLiz} makes the framework explicit, again with the advantage that we can rely on the general abstract machinery for the derivation of theoretical results.
+We then treat several useful special cases related with the Banach subspaces of $\Spc S^\prime_\mathrm{Liz}(\R^d)$ introduced as examples in Section~\ref{sec:LizorkinRep}.